 Aiden & Jayden

 When it comes to summer fun, there is no more active pair than 6 year-old twins Aiden and Jayden Vega.
-‘The boys are very active and love to be outside,” said Kelsea Steinbacher, Rainbows’ Direct Care Professional who cares for the boys along with co-worker Haily Wilson also a Rainbows’ Direct Care Professional.
+‘The boys are very active and love to be outside,” said Kelsea Steinbacher, Rainbows’ Direct Support Professional who cares for the boys along with co-worker Haily Wilson also a Rainbows’ Direct Support Professional.

 “We spend a lot of time in their big backyard where they have a trampoline, a play set with swings and lots of room to run and play,” said Haily.
 “It’s fun to see how much they have grown since last year.”
 The boys and the two Rainbows’ staff members were in the same Camp Woodchuck classroom last summer and got to know each other, which helped with the transition to in-home services in 2020.